 You can try the realtime updating yourself by opening multiple windows with Scrumwise.
 The realtime updating will happen between those windows as well, even though you are the user logged into all of them.

 If you get the message "This email address is already in use in Scrumwise" when you try to add a new user to your account, this is because there is already a personal account that uses that email address.
-Right now, there can't be multiple personal accounts with the same email address.
+Scrumwise doesn't allow the same email address to be used in multiple accounts.

 Here are some things you can do: